Anuka-Jinadasa/Double-Submit-Cookie-Pattern-CSRF/README.md

 # Double-Submit-Cookie-Pattern-CSRF

-clone DCS file into the htdocs in XAMMP username/password = admin
+clone DCS-csrf file into the htdocs in XAMMP username/password = admin